WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

 # Optional Tools

+in this Section:

+* iTerm, a fancy, tircked out terminal app
+* Node version Manager
+* Installing postgresql with homebrew
+* installing the postico postgres GUI
+* installing the mongoDB GUI
+* changing where your mongoDB is stored (for osx Catalina and above file permission fixes)
+* Setting up mongoDB Atlas and connecting to mongosh with command aliases
+* creating python3 command aliases
+* other IDE options

 ## iTerm

 iTerm is a tricked out version of the Terminal app that is the default command line interface for Mac.
 It will help with the visuals of the command line navigation, especially with ohmyZSH.